Understand Branding – A Look at Banks

 So how do you get noticed when you offer the same as all your competitors?

 Define your brand

 In an environment of sameness businesses with a strong brand prevail.
-Don’t just focus on products and services that can be replicated, define your culture and corporate personality.
+To be successful don’t just focus on products and services that can be replicated, define your culture and corporate personality.
 Become recognised for the values that make you different from your competitors and establish an emotional bond with customers that will develop brand loyalty.